markdicksonjr/work/README.md

 ### XML

-A sample integration of Batch and XML
+A sample integration of Batch and and XML Reader is provided in ./xml/sample.

 ## Notes